Car Insurance With a $1,000 Deductible

 WHEN DOES YOUR DEDUCTIBLE APPLY?

-Your $1,000 deductible only comes into play when you file a comprehensive or collision claim.
-It doesn't apply to liability claims, medical payments coverage or uninsured motorist coverage.
-And if a not-at-fault accident is covered under the other driver's liability policy, you typically won't owe a deductible at all.
+Your deductible only applies when you file a comprehensive or collision claim for covered perils like theft, weather damage or an at-fault accident.
+Claims that fall under liability coverage, medical payments coverage or uninsured motorist coverage don't trigger your deductible since these coverages are deductible-free by design.
+And if a not-at-fault accident is covered under the other driver's liability policy, you won't owe a deductible at all.

 How Much Is Car Insurance With a $1,000 Deductible?

-Full coverage with a $1,000 deductible and 100/300/100 liability limits costs $136 per month ($1,631 per year) on average for a male adult driver with good credit and a clean record, per MoneyGeek's rate analysis of 14 insurers.
-Travelers is the most affordable option at $97 per month, while AIG is the most expensive at $215 per month, a gap of $118 per month ($1,412 per year) for the same coverage.
+A full coverage policy with a $1,000 deductible and 100/300/100 liability limits costs an average of $136 per month ($1,631 per year) nationwide.
+This is for the average driver profile of a male adult with good credit and a clean record, per our rate analysis of 14 insurers.
+Travelers is the most affordable option at $97 per month, while AIG is the most expensive at $215 per month, a gap of $118 per month ($1,412 per year) for the same coverage with the same $1,000 deductible.

 Rates below are sorted from lowest to highest premium for this profile.